 Physical and talking therapies typically offered to clients include:

 CBT is a therapy used to help clients challenge negative thought patterns.
 It helps them to address and manage their problems by changing their behaviour.

 This is based upon CBT, but specifically adapted for people who feel intense emotions.
 DBT can help clients to understand and accept difficult feelings.

-Group therapy is a form of psychotherapy that involves a therapist working with a small group of people.
+Group therapy and group psychotherapy involve a therapist working with a small group of people.
 It allows individuals to open up to peers in a safe space with conversations facilitated by a professional at all times.

 This is also a form of psychotherapy that helps all members of a family improve their communication skills.
 It is also useful in helping to resolve conflict.